Samasaur1/samasaur1.github.io/projects/simpleswiftserver.md

   --port <port>           The port for the server to run on (default: 1234) --browse/--file/--webserver/--html
-                          The server mode (default: directoryBrowser) --version               Show the version.
+                          The server mode (default: directoryBrowser) --debug                 Whether or not to log incoming requests --version               Show the version.
   -h, --help              Show help information.
 ```